spmfox/presentations/podman-quadlet-ansible/podman-quadlet-ansible.md

 Quadlet files are similar to systemd service files, but include additional Podman-specific directives.

 Each Quadlet becomes a systemd service once the files are parsed by systemd.

-Here is an example of a WordPress environment using Quadlet files.

 ###### https://docs.podman.io/en/stable/markdown/podman-systemd.unit.5.html